Utahraptor: Discovery and naming

-The first specimens of Utahraptor were found in 1975 by Jim Jensen in the Dalton Wells Quarry in east-central Utah, near the town of Moab, but did not receive much attention.
-After a find of a large foot-claw by Carl Limone in October 1991, James Kirkland, Robert Gaston, and Donald Burge uncovered further remains of Utahraptor in 1991 in the Gaston Quarry in Grand County, Utah, within the Yellow Cat and Poison Strip members of the Cedar Mountain Formation.
-The holotype of Utahraptor, CEUM 184v.86 consists of a second pedal ungual, with potentially assigned elements from other specimens: pedal ungual CEUM 184v.294, tibia CEUM 184v.260 and premaxilla CEUM 184v.400.
+The first specimens of Utahraptor were found in 1975 by Jim Jensen in the Dalton Wells Quarry of Utah, near the town of Moab, but did not receive much attention.
+After a find of a large claw by Carl Limone in October 1991, James Kirkland, Robert Gaston and Donald Burge uncovered further remains of Utahraptor in 1991 in the Gaston Quarry in Grand County, Utah, within the Yellow Cat and Poison Strip members of the Cedar Mountain Formation.
+The holotype of Utahraptor, CEUM 184v.86, consists of a second pedal ungual, with potentially assigned elements from other specimens: pedal ungual CEUM 184v.294, tibia CEUM 184v.260 and premaxilla CEUM 184v.400.
 The holotype is housed in the paleontology collections of the Prehistoric Museum at Utah State University Eastern.
 Brigham Young University, the depository of Jensen's finds, currently houses the largest collection of Utahraptor fossils.

-The type species, Utahraptor ostrommaysi, was named by Kirkland, Gaston, and Burge in June 1993.
-The genus name Utahraptor is in reference to the US state of Utah, where the remains were found.
-The specific name, ostrommaysi, is in honor to John Ostrom for his investigations on Deinonychus and its bird relationships, and Chris Mays, who helped in the research of Utahraptor by founding Dinamation.
-From his description, Kirkland stated the meaning of genus name to be "Utah's predator," but the Latin word raptor translates to 'robber' or 'plunderer' not 'predator'.
-Earlier, it had been intended to name the species "U. spielbergi" after film director Steven Spielberg, in exchange for funding paleontological research, but no agreement could be reached on the amount of financial assistance.
+The type species, Utahraptor ostrommaysi, was named by Kirkland, Gaston and Burge in June 1993.
+The genus name Utahraptor is in reference to Utah, where the remains were found.
+The specific name, ostrommaysi, is in honor to John Ostrom for his investigations on Deinonychus and its relationships to birds, as well as Chris Mays, who helped in the research of Utahraptor by founding Dinamation.
+From his description, Kirkland stated the meaning of genus name to be "Utah's predator," but the Latin word raptor translates to 'robber' or 'plunderer', not 'predator'.
+Earlier, it had been intended to name the species "U. spielbergi" after film director Steven Spielberg.
+It was alleged that this was in exchange for Spielberg funding paleontological research, and that the name was changed because agreement could be reached on the amount of financial assistance.
+Kirkland, however, later expressed that this was a misquote.
+He had changed the name to U. ostrommaysi shortly before the publication of the paper, as Universal Studios has begun threatening to sue museums that have exhibits with the word "Jurassic" in their titles; Dinamation, Kirkland's employers with connections to various museums, thus implored him to change the name, which he did.